Halsey vs Capitol Records: Are record labels the bad guys?

 Labels have to prioritise profit over art because otherwise, they’d be out of business.
 If they allowed every artist to spontaneously release music without strategising or marketing the release, they’d lose millions.
 Without a return on investment, they’d have no money to invest in their other clients, sacrificing the quality of the music they then produce.

-What Halsey wants in this situation is to release their new music now, just 9 months after the release of their fourth album which they’ve just started touring.
+What Halsey wants in this situation is to release their new music now, just nine months after the release of their fourth album which they’ve just started touring.
 A new song wouldn’t make sense right now, but would in the near future.

 Halsey loses nothing by releasing a song early.
 If it flops, at worst they look like a fool.
 For Capitol Records though, they would lose millions.
-That’s something neither the company nor the employees can afford, and something wealthy artists easily forget.
+That’s something neither the company nor the employees can afford and something wealthy artists easily forget.

 Understandably not every 27-year-old wants to be prancing around on Tik Tok trying to go viral.
 In fact, Halsey’s complaints using their unreleased track have gone viral… just not viral enough for Capitol Records.
 If anything, Halsey’s frustrations have highlighted the turbulent relationship artists share with their labels.
-It’s a harsh reminder to them that they’re a part of an industry, sometimes having to become puppets to make a profit.
+It’s a harsh reminder to them that they’re part of an industry, sometimes having to become puppets to make a profit.